MohitGoel92/Predicting-Customer-Purchases/README.md

 **Steps to performing the KNN algorithm**

 - **Step 1:** Choose the number k of neighbours (usually k = 5)
-- **Step 2:** Take the k nearest neighbours of the new data point, according to the euclidean distance.
+- **Step 2:** Take the k nearest neighbours of the new data point, according to the euclidean distance
-- **Step 3:** Among these k neighbours, count the number of data points in each category.
+- **Step 3:** Among these k neighbours, count the number of data points in each category
-- **Step 4:** Assign the new data point to the category where you counted the most neighbours.
+- **Step 4:** Assign the new data point to the category where you counted the most neighbours

 **Pros of K Nearest Neighbours**